- UCAS course code

 Important notice

-The School of Environment, Education and Development (SEED) aim to run advertised fieldwork as planned and we very much hope that students will be able to enjoy the fieldwork experience in the usual way.
-The ability of fieldwork to proceed, and whether any changes to proposed fieldwork might be necessary, will remain subject to the current global situation and factors such as the:
+The ability of fieldwork and travel to proceed, and whether any changes to proposed fieldwork and travel might be necessary, will remain subject to factors such as the:

-- rules and guidance on travel and activities implemented and published by the UK and overseas governments;
+• rules and guidance on travel and activities implemented and published by the UK and overseas governments;

-- outcome of any risk assessments conducted by the University;
+• outcome of any risk assessments conducted by the University;

-- educational value and student experience of the fieldwork, if significant changes to the proposed fieldwork would be necessary;
+• educational value and student experience of the fieldwork, if significant changes to the proposed fieldwork would be necessary;

-- availability of appropriate insurance cover;
+• availability of appropriate insurance cover;

-- availability of appropriate travel and accommodation and any significant changes to their financial costs.
+• availability of appropriate travel and accommodation and any significant changes to their financial costs.

-Any fieldwork that does go ahead will be subject to a rigorous risk assessment process and the implementation of any protective measures identified by the risk assessment to ensure the health and safety of all our students and staff.
+All fieldwork and travel will be subject to a rigorous risk assessment process and the implementation of any protective measures identified by the risk assessment to ensure the health and safety of all our students and staff.

-If the fieldwork does not go ahead as planned, then the School's focus will be on seeking to offer a suitable alternative and ensure that the Intended Learning Outcomes (ILOs) of the programme are met.
+In some circumstances, it may become necessary to make changes to fieldwork or programme related travel.
+The University will notify you of those changes at the earliest opportunity.
+If any fieldwork does not go ahead as planned, then the School's focus will be on seeking to offer a suitable alternative and ensure that the Intended Learning Outcomes (ILOs) of the programme are met.

 Coursework and assessment

-Assessment methods include essays, team projects, coursework, presentations, written exams and a dissertation.
+Assessment methods include essays, team projects, coursework, presentations, written exams, and a dissertation.

 Course content for year 1